5 Good hygiene habits for children

 Here are five good hygiene practices that you can ensure your kids develop in the mean break time.

-“Early to bed and early to exercise” can be one fantastic practice that can help them boost immunity and increased blood flow towards the brain, all possible with the healthy sleep cycle adoption.
-Ensure they do it every day for at least two weeks, which would be an eventual habit.
+“Early to bed and early to exercise” can be one fantastic practice that can help them boost immunity and increase blood flow towards the brain, all possible with the healthy sleep cycle adoption.
+Ensure they do it every day for at least two weeks, which would eventually become a habit.

 Wash hygiene not only includes a hand-wash regimen, but it involves teeth, shower, nail, and foot hygiene.
 Ensure they are washing and moisturizing regularly till they do not feel it as a responsibility, but it’s part of the day.

 Let your kids know right from basics, about germs and bacteria that food has and how washing, boiling, and proper hygiene is vital in the preparation of food.
 Involve them in cooking, and simultaneously table etiquette can be taught.